dcmartin/DIGITS/docs/GettingStarted.md

 ## Using the Webapp

-Open up a web browser and navigate to the home screen of DIGITS.
+Open up a modern web browser, for example Chrome or Firefox, and navigate to the home screen of DIGITS.
 The server should be at either `http://localhost/` (if installed from Deb packages), or `http://localhost:5000/` (if using `digits-devserver`).

 ![Home page](images/home-page-1.jpg)